GoogleCloudPlatform/ops-agent/docs/cassandra.md

 ## Prerequisites

 In order to expose a JMX endpoint, you must set the `com.sun.management.jmxremote.port` system property.
 It is recommended to also set the `com.sun.management.jmxremote.rmi.port` system property to the same port.
 To expose JMX endpoint remotely, you must also set the `java.rmi.server.hostname` system property.
-Java system properties can be set via command line args by prepending the property name with `-D` .
-For example: `-Dcom.sun.management.jmxremote.port`.
-By default, these are set in a Cassandra deployment's cassandra-env.sh file, and the default has no authentication, exposed locally on 127.0.0.1:7199.
+By default, these properties are set in a Cassandra deployment's cassandra-env.sh file and the default Cassandra installation requires no JMX authentication with JMX exposed locally on 127.0.0.1:7199.

 ## Configuration